v154c1/sage_video/README.md

 }
 ```

-- total\_x, total\_y - Resolution the the whole wall
+- total\_x, total\_y - Resolution the the whole wall in pixels
-- stripes\_x, stripes\_y - How are the nodes organized (nodes, not monitors).
-In our case, we have 20 displays - 4 rows and 5 columns.
-There are 5 nodes, each of then having a single column of 4 displays.
-So there are 5 stripes in X axis, and only single one in Y.
+- stripes\_x, stripes\_y - How are the PC nodes organized (not displays).
+For example, in our case, we have 20 displays - 4 rows and 5 columns.
+There are 5 PC nodes, each of them driving a single column of 4 displays.
+So there are 5 stripes in X axis, and only one stripe in Y axis.
 - server.dir - Directory with XML configuration files from the repository.
 - renderers - The **nodes**.
-  - name of each renderer is "X_Y" - where X is number of stripe in X axis, Y number in Y axis.
+  - name of each renderer is "X_Y" -  where X is the number of stripe in X axis and Y is the number of stripe in Y axis.
   - dir - directory with XML's (like server.dir)
   - address - user and address of the node. e.g. cave@192.168.2.10
-  - alt_ip - alternative IP address (needed only when there are problems with main network)
+  - alt_ip - alternative IP address (if you have multiple network interfaces on nodes and you want to use non-default interfaces, such as local interconnection over private IP addresses)
-  - webcam\_root - root darectory of virtual\_webcam installation.
-Set this only, when it's not installed in the system.
+  - webcam\_root - root directory of the virtual webcam installation.

-Make sure, that user running the script on **server** has rights to access all the nodes using ssh without password (authenticated by a key).
+Make sure that the user running the script on the **server** has rights to access all the nodes using ssh without password (authenticated by a key).

-The nodes should have the module **vcmod** (for virtual camera) loaded, preferably set to load automatically on start.
+The nodes should have the module **vcmod** (for virtual camera) loaded, preferably set to load automatically during boot.

-## 1. Distributed player
+## 1. Local playback of hi-res video on an LCD wall (without SAGE2)

+This solution works as a distributed player.
+Video is divided into stripes.
+Each stripe is played out on a separate node and presented on a vertical column of LCD monitors.

-#### Expected setup:
+#### Setup:
-- Server - Master PC controlling the playback
+- Server - master PC controlling the playback
-- Nodes - sage nodes
+- Nodes - PCs for playout of individual stripes
-- Storage - common storage accessible from all the nodes
+- Storage - common disk storage accessible from all nodes

-#### How it works
+#### How it works:
-User starts a script on the **server** and the file is then played synchronously on all ot sage nodes.
+User starts a script on the **server** and the file is then played synchronously on all the **nodes**.
+.
 The script also starts a webserver for controlling the playback (pause/play).

 Internally, it can work in two modes:
-- direct playback - The **server** and all the **nodes** play the video in full resolution.
-The **server** send messages to the nodes to maintain synchronization.
-It can also playback a sound.
+- Direct playback - The **server** and all **nodes** accept the video file in its full resolution.
+The **server** sends messages to the nodes to maintain synchronization.
+The server can also play sound.
-- Prepared videos - The video to be played is firstly cut into stripes, one for each node.
-When the video is to be played, the server plays the original video (or scaled down version) and each node plays it's own stripe.
+- Prepared videos - The video file is first cut into stripes, one for each node.
+The server then plays the original video (or a scaled down version) and each node plays just its own stripe.
+This mode is more effective and allows to play higher resolution videos (8K).

 ##### Direct playback:
-Assuming that all machines (nodes and server) ha shared storage mounted on /storage
+Assuming that all PCs (server and nodes) have shared storage mounted on /storage:

 ```bash
 sagevideo /storage/VIDEO.mp4
 ```

-This plays a video /storage/VIDEO.mp4 on all nodes.
-All nodes have to play the whole video.
+This plays a video file /storage/VIDEO.mp4 on all nodes, which have to process the full resolution video file.

 ```bash
 sagevideo -s /storage/VIDEO.mp4
 ```
 The same with sound (using JACK) enabled.

-##### Prepared videos
+##### Prepared videos:
 ```bash
 sagevideo -p /storage/VIDEO.mp4 -o /storage/VIDEO
 ```

-This takes the input video, calculates required cropping/padding and creates video for all the stripes and one small video for server.
+This takes the input video file, calculates the required cropping/padding and creates video files for all the stripes and one down scaled video file for the server.

 ```bash
 sagevideo /storage/VIDEO_small.mp4 -o /storage/VIDEO
 ```

-Now (without the parameter -p/--prepare), the script plays the small video on server and the preencoded stripes on nodes.
+This plays the small video file on the server and the pre-encoded stripes on nodes.

-#### Performance
+#### Performance:
-On our system with 5 sage nodes, all driving 4 fullHD displays, we're able to use the direct method for resolutions up to 4k.
-For higher resolutions, it's usually needed to prepare them.
+On our system with 5 nodes, each driving four 1080p displays, it is possible to use the direct method for formats up to 4K30p.
+For higher resolutions, it is needed to prepare the video into stripes.

-## 2. using virtual webcamera
+## 2. Network streaming of video to SAGE2 using a virtual web camera and external streaming software
-#### Expected setup
+#### Setup:
-Server playing the video (either from a video file or from a decklink capture card), receivers with virtual camera on nodes and sage2 application displaying the video.
+The setup consists of a server that sends the video (either from a video file or from a capture card), receivers on nodes with virtual web cameras and the SAGE2 application displaying the video.

-This setup a slightly more complicated.
-It take the input file (or output of decklink capture card) and streams it to sage nodes using RTP in h.264.
-The nodes then decode the video a puts it into the virtual webcamera.
-Then, simple sage2 application displaying output of the webcamera can be used to show the video, as a SAGE2 application.
+The actual network streaming is implemented using external streaming software, such as Ultragrid, with H.264 compression and streaming in RTP packets.
+The PC nodes decode the received video streams and put them into virtual web cameras.
+The SAGE2 application then displays the output of the web cameras inside web browsers.

-### Usage
+### Usage:
-- Firstly, make sure the vcmod module is loaded on all nodes
+- Load the **vcmod** module for the virtual web camera on all nodes
 - Run the sagewebcam script
-- Run SAGE2 application **local_webcam** showing the webcam output
+- Run the SAGE2 application **local_webcam** to show the web camera output

+Running the sagewebcam script:

 ```bash
 sagewebcam /storage/VIDEO.mp4
 ```

-Configures virtual cameras on all ndoes, starts receivers, opens video and streams it to all nodes.
+This script configures the virtual cameras on all nodes, starts receivers, opens a video source and streams it to all nodes.
-If the video is in h264, then it's simply streamed as is (this can be disabled by parameter -e/--encode).
-Otherwise it's decoded, encoded into h264 and streamed.
-Note: not every h264 file is encoded for streaming.
-In a case of problems, add the -e and try it again with reencoded stream.

-There are several parameters that change the bahaviour:
+There are several parameters that change the behaviour:
-- -s/--streamer - Sets the underlying streaming implementation.
-Default value is 'yuri'.
-If you have libyuri compiled with ultragrid support, you can also try 'uv' as an alternative.
+- -s/--streamer -  Sets the external streaming software.
+The values can be 'uv' for Ultragrid and ‘yuri’ as an alternative using libyuri internal streaming routines.
-- -a/--alternative - Use alternative addresses (in a case main interface has bad properties)
+- -a/--alternative - Use alternative addresses (in case of networking problems on the main network interface)
-- -d/--decklink - Use decklink capture card.
-The filename should be se to a valid decklink format (eg 1080p25)
+- -d/--decklink - Use a Decklink capture card.
+The filename should be set to a valid Decklink format (eg., 1080p25)
-- -l/--log - Saves output to log files (/tmp/sgewebcam*)
+- -l/--log - Saves the output to log files (/tmp/sagewebcam*)
 - -m/--mtu - Specifies mtu
+- -e/--encode – If the input video is stored in a H.264 encoded file, stream it as it is, without decoding and encoding it again

+The virtual web cameras are automatically created by the **sagewebcam** script exactly for the resolution of the input video.
+The same virtual web cameras can be used repeatedly for streaming of multiple video sources, as long as the resolution does not change.
+If you change resolution of the input video, it is necessary to stop all Chrome/Electron web browsers of the SAGE2 before running the **sagewebcam** script and start all Chrome/Electron web browsers afterwards.
+Otherwise the web browsers hold the virtual web cameras open and they cannot be re-created by the **sagewebcam** script.

-## 3. WebRTC
+## 3. Network streaming of video to SAGE2 software using WebRTC

-#### Expected setup
+#### Setup:
-Server with virtual webcamera and browser (chrome).
-The server has to have **vcmod** module loaded.
+The sender side uses a virtual web camera and a web browser (Chrome), which takes video from the virtual web camera and streams it to all web browsers of SAGE2.
+The sender side PC must have the **vcmod** module loaded.

-#### Installing
+#### Installation:
-Before installing sage2 application, change the address of websocket server in the sage_webrtc.js to address of **server**.
+Set the address of the sender in the sage_webrtc.js script.

-On the server side, run
+On the sender, in the *webrtc* directory, run:

 ```bash
 npm install
 ```
-in the *webrtc* directory.

-#### Usage
+#### Usage:
-On the **server**, firstly start the server (in webrtc directory):
+On the sender, in the *webrtc* directory run:
 ```bash
 npm run start
 ```

-Then run *sagewebrtc* script and access http://localhost:8800/.
-This should connect to virtual webcam.
-Now you can start the application **webrtc_test** on sage.
+On the sender, run the **sagewebrtc** script:

 ```bash
 sagewebrtc /storage/video.mp4
 ```

+On the sender, start a Chrome web browser and point it to the URL http://localhost:8800

+Now you can start the SAGE2 application**webrtc_test**, which should receive the streamed video.
+You can see statistics on the web page opened by the web browser on the sender.

-## 4. Local webserver and JPEGs
+## 4. Network streaming of video to SAGE2 software using JPEGs

-#### Expected setup
+#### Setup:
-**Server** opens a file, encodes frames to JPEG and starts a webserver providing these images.
-**sage2** application then periodically takes images from the webserver.
+The sender opens a file, encodes frames to JPEG images and starts a webserver providing them over the network.
+The SAGE2 application then periodically requests images from the web server and displays them.

-#### Installing
+#### Installation:
-Before deploying the sage2 application, change the address of **server** in sage_jpeg.js
+Set the address of the sender in the **sage_jpeg.js** script.

-#### Usage
+#### Usage:
-- start video:
+On the sender, start the **sagewebjpeg** script:

 ```bash
 sagewebjpeg /storage/VIDEO.mp4
 ```

-- start sage2 application **yuri_image**
+Now you can start the SAGE2 application **yuri_image**, which should receive the streamed video.